CMTA-STAR BIOTECH & ALLIANCE PARTNERS

 Regenacy Pharmaceuticals

-The CMTA and Regenacy Pharmaceuticals, a clinical-stage biopharmaceutical company developing breakthrough treatments for diabetic and other peripheral neuropathies, engaged in a collaboration to validate the role of HDAC6 in multiple forms of Charcot-Marie-Tooth (CMT).
+CMTA and Regenacy Pharmaceuticals, a clinical-stage biopharmaceutical company developing breakthrough treatments for diabetic and other peripheral neuropathies, engaged in a collaboration to validate the role of HDAC6 in multiple forms of Charcot-Marie-Tooth (CMT).
 Regenacy had an opportunity to expand on the groundbreaking work of Dr. Ludo van den Bosch at University of Leuven (published) and Dr. Andrew Grierson at University of Sheffield to show the role of HDAC6 in several forms of CMT.
-The collaboration focused on evaluating the efficacy of ricolinostat in animal models of CMT through the extensive preclinical testing capabilities the CMTA has assembled.
-Although Regenacy decided to conclude testing, the CMTA continues to explore the role of HDAC6 inhibitors.
+The collaboration focused on evaluating the efficacy of ricolinostat in animal models of CMT through the extensive preclinical testing capabilities CMTA has assembled.
+Although Regenacy decided to conclude testing, CMTA continues to explore the role of HDAC6 inhibitors.

 Shift Pharmaceuticals

 Shift Pharmaceuticals, a privately held company that is developing antisense oligonucleotides (ASOs) to treat a variety of genetic disorders, and the Charcot-Marie-Tooth Association (CMTA) are collaborating to use ASOs to treat CMT1A, which is caused by a duplication in the PMP22 gene.
 ASOs are drugs that can alter RNA and reduce, restore or modify protein expression.
-Shift Pharmaceuticals will be taking advantage of the CMTA’s comprehensive suite of expert preclinical testing capabilities to evaluate the therapeutic potential of their drug candidate.
+Shift Pharmaceuticals will be taking advantage of CMTA’s comprehensive suite of expert preclinical testing capabilities to evaluate the therapeutic potential of their drug candidate.
 The findings from this Alliance Partnership initiative will be critical in advancing research that will lead to clinical trials for CMT1A patients.

 Taysha Gene Therapies

-The CMTA has given a venture philanthropy grant to Taysha Gene Therapies (Nasdaq: TSHA), a patient-centric, pivotal-stage gene therapy company focused on developing and commercializing AAV-based gene therapies for the treatment of monogenic diseases of the central nervous system (CNS) in both rare and large patient populations, for undertaking a CMT4A gene therapy project.
-Taysha and the CMTA will jointly fund the project at UT Southwestern under the direction of Drs.
+CMTA has given a venture philanthropy grant to Taysha Gene Therapies (Nasdaq: TSHA), a patient-centric, pivotal-stage gene therapy company focused on developing and commercializing AAV-based gene therapies for the treatment of monogenic diseases of the central nervous system (CNS) in both rare and large patient populations, for undertaking a CMT4A gene therapy project.
+Taysha and CMTA will jointly fund the project at UT Southwestern under the direction of Drs.
 Xin Chen and Steven Gray (co-principal investigators).
 The goal of the project is to directly deliver the GDAP1 gene with adeno-associated viral 9 (AAV9) to stop the neuropathy that happens in CMT4A.
 The findings from this project will be critical in advancing research that will potentially lead to clinical trials for CMT4A patients.

 ToolGen

-ToolGen, a biotechnology company focusing on development of the genome editing platform technology and its applications in human therapeutics and agriculture, and the CMTA established a collaboration to investigate a potential therapy for CMT type 1A (CMT1A), using CRISPR gene editing technology.The primary goal of the collaboration is to facilitate the development of a novel gene-editing therapy for CMT1A that seeks to suppress overactivity of the causative disease gene, PMP22.
-The testing alliance with ToolGen involves access to the STAR Scientific and Clinical advisors of the CMTA, animal testing of the approach in the CMTA preclinical testing alliance network, and assistance with the planning of clinical trials in the USA.
+ToolGen, a biotechnology company focusing on development of the genome editing platform technology and its applications in human therapeutics and agriculture, and CMTA established a collaboration to investigate a potential therapy for CMT type 1A (CMT1A), using CRISPR gene editing technology.The primary goal of the collaboration is to facilitate the development of a novel gene-editing therapy for CMT1A that seeks to suppress overactivity of the causative disease gene, PMP22.
+The testing alliance with ToolGen involves access to the STAR Scientific and Clinical advisors of CMTA, animal testing of the approach in CMTA’s preclinical testing alliance network, and assistance with the planning of clinical trials in the USA.

 FOUNDATION PARTNERS